 Appendix (Downtown Action Plan found in the appendix)

-PlanLafayettte calls for the Planning, Zoning and Development Department to prepare and present the City-Parish Planning Commission and Council an Annual Report that updates the public on the progress towards implementation for all departments.
+PlanLafayettte calls for the Development and Planning Department to prepare and present the City-Parish Planning Commission and Council an Annual Report that updates the public on the progress towards implementation for all departments.
 In addition, amendments may be offered annually.

 Annual Report 2015